CrisalixSA/rubocop-crisalix/README.md

-# Ruby styling for Crisalix
+# Ruby styling at Crisalix

 Ruby is a beautifully expressive language that embraces and celebrates a variety of dialects.
 It was never intended to be constrained to a single, uniform style across all libraries, frameworks, or applications.